beenlanced/ai_model_compression/pruning/README.md

 ---

-### Summary of Results from the Pruning and Fine Tuning: Layer Based Pruning Notebook
+### Summary of the Layer Based Pruning Notebook --Results from Pruning and Fine Tuning:

 The notebooks shows that structured pruning followed by Fine-Tuning delivers the best model with the greatest accuracy, reduced inference time, and saves the most memory in megabytes (MB).